ppsp-team/SoNeTAA/README.md

-# SoNeTAA Scripts
+# Brain & Behavior Scripts

-Includes various scripts for the platform SoNeTAA (Social Neuroscience for Therapeutic Approaches in Autism).
+Includes various scripts for EEG and Behavioral experiments.
+Originally developped for the platform [SoNeTAA (Social Neuroscience for Therapeutic Approaches in Autism)](https://github.com/GHFC/SoNeTAA).

 The repository includes:
 - Arduino: Code firmware for the Arduino, to apply the HDC and MMN test.